-Prospects are best for workers compensation claims adjusters with 3-6 years of experience.
-Entry-level opportunities are available, and some employers may offer on-the-job training programs, though employees are expected to be familiar with a state's workers compensation laws prior to employment.
-Some claims adjustors begin their careers in other fields, and with experience, make the transition to workers compensation services.
+Prospects are best for workers' compensation claims adjusters with some experience or a bachelor's degree.
+Entry-level opportunities are available, and some employers may offer on-the-job training programs, though employees are expected to be familiar with a state's workers' compensation laws prior to employment.
+Some claims adjusters begin their careers in other fields, and with experience, make the transition to workers' compensation services.

 Licenses and Certifications

-Most states require workers compensation claims adjusters to be licensed.
+Some states require workers' compensation claims adjusters to be licensed.
 Licensure requirements vary widely by state, but most states require claims adjusters to have a combination of formal training and experience.
-For example, claims adjusters in California must have 120 hours of classroom instruction, though medical-only claim adjusters need just 50 hours of classroom training.
 Licensure is granted, in most states, by insurance or workforce development agencies.

 Training workshops may be offered by government agencies and universities.
 Universities may offer workshops in conjunction with business administration, management or human resources programs.
 Insurance or workforce development government agencies may provide training workshops leading to state licensure.
 These training workshops cover legal aspects of claims adjustment, proper workers' compensation practices and accurate claims assessment.